asalber/asalber.github.io/statistics/exercises/non_linear_regression.md

 ## Exercise 4
-A blood bank keeps the plasma to a temperature of 0ºF.
+A blood bank keeps plasma at a temperature of 0ºF.
 When it is required for a blood transfusion, it is heated in an oven at a constant temperature of 120ºF.
 In an experiment it has been measured the temperature of plasma at different times during the heating.
 The results are in the table below.